roman-milk/roman-milk.github.io/mike-trains-a-slut.md

+===

- ****** Mike Trains a Slut Ch.
-02 ****** byColdfinger© Mike stretched lazily, struggling to suppress a loud yawn.
+Mike stretched lazily, struggling to suppress a loud yawn.
 He didn't usually nap in the afternoon, but his Aunt Beth was testing his stamina.
 They had spent the past few days having sex in every corner of the house.
 Beth had become a willing and obedient slut and seemed to be keen on catching up on all the years of sexual neglect she had endured at the whim of her late husband and a few other selfish lovers.

  For her part, Beth was humming to herself as she prepared the evening meal.
 Apart from her ass still being a little tender from the punishment of a few days ago, she felt good, relaxed for the first time in years.
 She was surprised at her own reaction to what had happened.